Meet Our Board of Directors

 Miranda is a graduate of The American Musical and Dramatic Academy (CPT in Acting), Loyola University Chicago (BA in Theater Arts and English), and the University of Houston (MFA in Theater).
 She is a member of the Grant Professionals Association (GPA) Southeast Texas Chapter (SETC) and currently serves on the SETC Board of Directors as the Scholarship Committee Chair.
 Miranda continues to volunteer for animal welfare, performing arts, and community redevelopment organizations across Houston and Southeast Texas.

-Ashley Perales, GPC, Communication Chair
+Ashley Hamlin, GPC, Communication Chair

-Ashley Perales, GPC, Communication Chair
+Ashley Hamlin, GPC, Communication Chair

 Ashley Lane Consulting

-Ashley Perales is a storyteller, a factfinder, and the lover of a well-laid-out plan.
+Ashley is a storyteller, a factfinder, and the lover of a well-laid-out plan.
 Since 2005, she’s been figuring out how to “make things happen” (her first official job description).
 After working in marketing, communications, and program management for 14 years, she accidentally became the Grant Coordinator for an equine-assisted services ranch and learned how to write grants.

 Ashley approaches grants with a communicator’s training.
-She increased the ranch’s grant revenue by 68 percent in her first two and a half years.
+She increased the ranch’s grant revenue by 68% in her first two and a half years.
 She has since joined GPA, earned her GPC, and founded her own consulting business, Ashley Lane Consulting.
 She loves grants because of their ability to help organizations and people succeed, and she tries to make that her mission as a grant professional.